 - limiting access to your personal information to those who need to use it in the course of their work

-If you have any questions about the security of your personal information, please contact us using the methods outlined in the “Contact Us” section above.
+If you have any questions about the security of your personal information, please contact us using the form in the footer of our webpages.

 We will keep your information for as long as is necessary to provide you with the services that you have requested from us or for as long as we reasonably require to retain the information for our lawful business purposes, such as for the purposes of exercising our legal rights or where we are permitted to do.
 We operate a data retention policy and look to find ways to reduce the amount of information we hold about you and the length of time that we need to keep it.

-Please contact us using the methods outlined in the “Contact Us” section above if you would like to obtain details of our retention periods for different aspects of your personal data.
+Please contact us using the form located in the footer of our webpages if you would like to obtain details of our retention periods for different aspects of your personal data.

 - INTERNATIONAL TRANSFERS OF YOUR INFORMATION